On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data

-Figure~\ref{fig:histo_FImax_simul_vs_raw} shows the histogram of our \emph{farm-equivalent risk coverage} metric, using the simulated data (hence corresponding to Figure~\ref{fig:Comparing-CE_vs_farm} above), the raw data with premiums fair at the field level or at the county level.
+Figure~\ref{fig:histo_FImax_simul_vs_raw} shows the histogram of our \emph{farm-equivalent risk coverage} metric, using 1) the simulated data (hence reproducing Figure~\ref{fig:Comparing-CE_vs_farm} above), 2) the raw data with county premiums that are fair at the field level and 3) the raw data with county premiums fair at the county level.
 Looking first at the raw data with premiums fair at the field level (second column), we see that the main difference lies in the \emph{undef} category, which corresponds to fields for which index insurance was higher than no insurance (0\%), yet lower than the level of the lowest-observed farm insurance, and hence is not clearly defined.
 Abstracting from this category, results look qualitatively similar.
 Turning to the last column showing fields with county-fair premiums, we see a striking increase in fields that either have a 0\% equivalent coverage, or 100\%.
 This illustrates well the problem of premiums being ``over-'' and ``under-fair'' premiums depending on whether or not a field planted the crop in the bad year 2012.
 Indeed for corn, among those fields for whom we find a 0\% farm-equivalent value, 92\% of those did not plant to corn that year, while among those that have the maximum 95\% farm-equivalent value, 95\% planted corn in 2012.
 For soybeans, the influence of the year 2012 is less strong, which is partly explained by the fact that the impact of the 2012 drought on yields was lower compared to corn.